jetstack/finops-stack/content/selection/automation-and-tooling.md

 #### [Kyverno](https://kyverno.io/)

-Nirmata provide a collection of ‘out-of-the-box’ FinOps and Cost-Optimisation policies (https://github.com/nirmata/finops-policies, https://nirmata.com/2023/03/22/kubernetes-finops-policies-with-kyverno/).
+[Nirmata](https://nirmata.com/) provide a collection of 'out-of-the-box' FinOps and Cost-Optimisation policies (https://github.com/nirmata/finops-policies, https://nirmata.com/2023/03/22/kubernetes-finops-policies-with-kyverno/).
 May require some additional policiers - but this is a good starting point.
 **Community recognition**: Not on FinOps landscape.
 CNCF Incubating Project.
 **License**: Apache
 **Level of Maintenance**: Actively maintained